-The Miller Trust…much like the Rubik’s Cube, it looks fairly simple.
+The Miller Trust… much like the Rubik’s Cube, looks fairly simple at first glance.
 But there are so many ways to get it wrong!
-The purpose of this trust is to hold and distribute income so as to allow a Medicaid Applicant with more than the allowable amount of monthly income to qualify for benefits if he/she is otherwise eligible.
-We frequently see at least one way that someone has gotten one of these wrong, and it has cost them a month (or more) of Medicaid qualification.
+The purpose of this trust is to hold and distribute income for those over the income limit.
+It allows a Medicaid Applicant with more than the allowable amount of monthly income to qualify for benefits if he/she is otherwise eligible.
+We frequently see people not getting it right.
+It has cost them a month (or more) of Medicaid qualification.

-This is the first of a three-part series discussing Miller Trusts and ways to avoid mistakes that result in denied Medicaid applications, costing your loved ones or patients time and money.
+This is the first of a three-part series discussing Miller Trusts and ways to avoid mistakes that result in denied Medicaid applications.
+Ignoring this could cost you or your Loved One time and money.

-Arkansas is an “income cap” state, which means that if an applicant’s income is in excess of this cap, they are not eligible to receive Medicaid benefits.
+Arkansas is an “income cap” state.
+Which means that if an applicant’s income is in excess of this cap, they are not eligible to receive Medicaid benefits.
 However, Congress created the Miller Trust as a way around its own restrictive rule.
 A person who has income in excess of the cap simply assigns all of their monthly income to the Miller Trust.
-The income can be used only for certain purposes as described below.
+Then they use the income for certain purposes as described below.

-Without a Miller Trust, if an applicant’s income exceeds the income cap, which is currently $2,199 (2015 amount) per month, the Department of Human Services (DHS) can deny the application for Medicaid – Long Term Care, which pays for nursing home costs.
+Without a Miller Trust, an applicant’s income can not exceed the income cap, which is currently $2,205 (2018 amount) per month.
+The Department of Human Services (DHS) can deny the application for Medicaid – Long Term Care, which pays for nursing home costs.

-• An amount of $40.00 per month may be taken from this account as a “Personal Needs Allowance.”
+• Taking an amount of $40.00 every month from this account as a “Personal Needs Allowance.”

-• If the Community Spouse’s income is less than $1,966.25 (2015 amount), they can retain some of their spouse’s income to bring them up to the Minimum Monthly Maintenance Needs Allowance (MMMNA).
+• If the Community Spouse’s income is less than $2,030 (2018 amount).
+They can retain some of their spouse’s income to bring them up to the Minimum Monthly Maintenance Needs Allowance (MMMNA).

-• The Settlor’s monthly premium for Medicare Supplement Insurance.
+• Monthly premium of the Settlor’s for Medicare Supplement Insurance.

 • The Settlor’s prescription drug cost (Medicare Part D premium, co-pay or medications / you must pay the exact amount.)

-• The Settlor’s Dental and/or vision plan(s) and hearing aids.
+• The Dental and/or vision plan(s) and hearing aids of the Settlor’s.
 (You must first present the unpaid bill to the case worker and obtain prior approval.)

 • The Nursing Home must be paid the remainder of all income the Settlor receives each month.